1How do I become a contestant?

 6Are there any height or weight requirements to compete in the pageant?

-Absolutely not!
-Whether you’re 4-feet or 7-feet tall, it doesn’t matter.
-In the swimsuit segment of the competition, the judges will be looking for physical fitness, which includes a healthy and fit body.
 There’s usually a wide range of body styles and types for the top 10 finalists each year.
 The judges look for outgoing, intelligent, confident, and confident young women who are excited to represent the state of Hawaii at the National pageant.

 7What age do I have to be to compete at the grand finale??